davestewart/javascript-state-machine/docs/config/handlers.md

 '(intro form)@next'
 ```

-By combining keywords and grammar together in various different ways, you can quickly specify the exact object and/or lifecycle event to hook into.
+By combining keywords and grammar together in various different ways, you can quickly specify the exact object and/or lifecycle target to hook into.

-You can play with an interactive handler / event example in the demo:
+You can experiment with an interactive handler demo here:

 - [statemachine.davestewart.io/html/api/events/playground.html](http://statemachine.davestewart.io/html/api/events/playground.html)